Analyzing Profire Energy (PFIE) & Its Rivals

 Profire Energy (NASDAQ: PFIE) is one of 21 public companies in the “Oil & gas field machinery” industry, but how does it contrast to its rivals?
-We will compare Profire Energy to similar companies based on the strength of its risk, valuation, dividends, earnings, profitability, institutional ownership and analyst recommendations.
+We will compare Profire Energy to similar companies based on the strength of its analyst recommendations, earnings, profitability, institutional ownership, risk, valuation and dividends.

-This is a breakdown of current ratings and recommmendations for Profire Energy and its rivals, as provided by MarketBeat.com.
+This is a summary of recent ratings and price targets for Profire Energy and its rivals, as provided by MarketBeat.

 |Sell Ratings